linhle1412/hanna-lms/documents/# RESTRUCTURED FUNCTIONAL REQUIREMENT SPECIFICATIONS.md

   - Editing existing stage to holiday date
   - Uploading planning file with holiday dates

+**Authorization:**

+- **Override Holiday Warning:**
+  - All roles except Trainer can override for any course
+  - Trainers can only override for courses where they are assigned as main trainer
+  - Override action logged in Course History with user details
+  - Override button visibility based on user role and course ownership

+#### 12.2.3 Holiday Display in PIC Calendar

 **3. Calendar Display:**
 - Holidays marked with light red/pink background (#ffebee) in Master/PIC Calendar
 - Holiday indicator (🗓️) shown on date
 - Tooltip on hover: "🗓️ [Holiday Name] ([Holiday Type])"
 - Example: "🗓️ Lunar New Year Day 1 (National Holiday)"

+**Authorization:**

+- **View Holiday Calendar:** All users can view configured holidays
+  - Holidays visible in calendar views (Master Calendar, PIC Calendar)
+  - Holiday tooltips accessible to all users
+  - Holiday warning modals appear to all users during course/stage creation

+- **Export Holiday Calendar:** All users can export holiday calendar data
+  - Export includes: holiday name, date, type, status, description

 **Business Rules:**